Please note our visitor badge process (outlined below).

 Allow a few extra minutes for this check-in process to make the most of your visiting time.

-Temporary Visitor Restrictions and Care Team Adjustments
+Visitor Policy and Care Team Adjustments

 We will be screening all Birth Center visitors at the health unit coordinator desks for COVID-19.
-If you are a Support Person and, during your screening, you present with any of the following symptoms:

-Help protect yourself and others around you.
+To help protect yourself and others around you, please:

 - Try to stay in the hospital as much as possible, until discharge.